enkidevs/curriculum/web/html/lists/list-orders.md

 [View CodePen](https://codepen.io/enkidevs/pen/EpmYmV)

-You can also set the `reversed` attribute to count backward in your list.
+**Reversed**

+The `reversed` attribute is of type boolean and is used to specify that the items in the list are in the reversed order (3,2,1, or c,b,a).

 Example:
 ```html
 <ol start="5" reversed>